 Well, that depends.
 They are constantly in need of vets and vet nurses whose responsibilities are all clinic based, and as such a little outside of our knowledge base.
 But, with regards to general volunteers, no experience is needed.
 Just a love of all things furry and a desire to make things better for the animals, although a thick skin and a strong stomach would be a massive plus.

 A regular day at the sanctuary (if there is such a thing), involves cleaning pens/enclosures, walking the dogs, feeding and socialising, tacked on with any maintenance work or ongoing projects.
-Throw in a two-hour break that starts with a delicious vegan lunch in the school next to the sanctuary (free lunch for all volunteers, we might add!) and ends a nap, followed by an afternoon of walks and feedings, and then more play time with the doggos!
+Throw in a two-hour break that allows you to not only enjoy the local food at crazily cheap prices, but throw in a decent lunchtime nap as well, followed by an afternoon of walks and feedings, and then more play time with the doggos!

 Some volunteers take on other duties and projects such as manning the social media accounts, making enrichment toys for the animals, fund-raising, behavioural training etc. (ALL of which we got involved in of course and suggest you do the same!)
 Get creative, bring ideas to the table and take control of what you can – every. little. helps.